GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 $
   O(#n-x-exp times #n-y-exp times abs(#asr-dataset)).
 $
-Hence, increasing the spatial resolution by lowering #delta-grid increase the computing time quadratically.
+Hence, increasing the spatial resolution by lowering #delta-grid increases the computing time quadratically.
-Besides, using the entire #librispeech corpus for #asr-dataset would take a single #acr("WER") map several days to compute.
+Moreover, if the #librispeech corpus (28,549 samples) were used as dataset #asr-dataset, computing a single #acr("WER") map would require over a year.
+Naturally, distributing this algorithm over several nodes would help reduce the overall walltime and would be an interesting extension to our current implementation.
 Finally, directional maps require four times more time to compute as the process has to be repeated for each possible agent orientation.
 To balance spatial resolution and statistical significance, we settle on using $abs(#asr-dataset) = 40$ recordings and $#delta-grid = 50"cm"$.
 With the $4 times 7$ meter room used in this study, this resolution translates to maps of dimension $14 times 8 (times 4)$.